 This example is the coveted Sport Package model, which featured stiffer suspension, heavily-bolstered sport seats, a three-spoke steering wheel, rear spoiler, front air dam, and a limited-slip differential, among other add-ons.
 Many times, one or all of those components are missing by this stage in the car’s life, either lost to time or to young owners who sell the parts off to buy a subwoofer or aftermarket exhaust.
 The seller’s pictures show an ideal color combo too, with the desirable cardinal red leather inside, still in a good state but with some signs of age evident.
 The seller is asking a fair price, but the cracked dash and aftermarket radio will likely dissuade purists from making an immediate offer.
 Fun fact: the ’87 IS cars had brake cooling ducts plumbed into the lower air vents on the front air dam; if you find a car with them still attached, make sure they’re attached securely, as you’ll never find another set.
 Good luck with the purchase if you choose to take this clean sport package E30 home!

 Here’s the seller’s description:

-Serious inquiries only, please don’t waste my time and I promise I won’t waste yours.
-If it does not sell before winter I will put it in for finishing touches, use it, craigslist, and sell it next spring.
-Send your name and number and enough in your reply for me to know you are real, been craigslisting a long time, if you have too you know what I’m asking.
+Serious inquiries only, please don’t waste my time, and I promise I won’t waste yours.
+If it does not sell before winter I will put it in for finishing touches, use it on Craigslist, and sell it next spring.
+Send your name and number and enough in your reply for me to know you are real, been craigslisting a long time, if you know what I’m asking.